BioImages 2012 Judges

 Working for the burn center for the past 19 years his work has been broadcast on major networks, ABC World News, for CNN a one hour special on Youssif – a little boy burned in Iraq by masked men, Zubaida's Journey for Discovery Channel which was nominated for a Emmy.
 Some of Alan's work will appear on a special about a firefighter burned, and being honored on Discovery Channel.

 Alan has been a past Chair of the BioImages Salon, and a judge many times.
 He was awarded BPA Fellowship in 1989 and has been a member of BPA/BCA since 1971.

-Gabriel's career included many years as Principal Photographer at the University of California at Davis and U.C.
-Davis Medical Center.
+Gabriel Unda is a fellow of the BCA and a life long lover of photography.
+His career included many years as Principal Photographer at the University of California at Davis.
 In this role he guided the shift at that institution to digital photography.
 Although retired, he continues to explore the bleeding edges of digital photography.
-He has been speaking on the topic of the marriage of computers and photography for the past twenty-eight years.
+He has been speaking on the topic of the marriage of computers and photography for the past thirty years.